Let me start off by saying…

 Thanks to the book Woman Code by Alisa Vitti and the Flo app, I finally know how to properly track my natural cycle.
 I cannot recommend Alisa’s book enough!
 It teaches you so much about how to monitor your menstrual cycle and live a life that truly makes sense with your flow.
 These things I learned in my late twenties are things that should be taught to all young girls today!

 To be completely honest, I was worried about how going off birth control would affect my sex life with my husband.
 However, the ability to track my menstrual cycle has only given us more freedom and less anxiety.
-(Also, going back to condoms really isn’t as bad as I thought it would be!)

 In the end, going off birth control was the right move for me.